santuario/umba-example/README.md

 4. Building a model
 5. Comparing models
 6. Choose a model
+7. Identify Outliers
-7. Improve hyperparameters
+8. Improve hyperparameters
-8. Build a class
+9. Build a class
-0. Run a cron job for trainning
+10. Run a cron job for trainning